-In this section we will explain how to build a workflow, capture some fragments, and finally combine them into a new workflow.
-In this new workflow you can also store the input and output data.
+In this section we will explain how to build a workflow, capture some segments, and finally combine them into a new workflow object.
+In this new workflow object you can also store the input and output data.

-Capture Workflow Start node marks the start of a workflow fragment to be captured.
-Capture Workflow End node marks the end of a workflow fragment to be captured.
-The entire workflow fragment within the scope of these two nodes is then available at the workflow output port of the Capture Workflow End node.
+Capture Workflow Start node marks the start of a workflow segment to be captured.
+Capture Workflow End node marks the end of a workflow segment to be captured.
+The entire workflow segment within the scope of these two nodes is then available at the workflow output port of the Capture Workflow End node.
 Nodes that have out-going connections to a node that is part of the scope but are not part of the scope themselves are represented as static inputs but not captured.

 Configuration of the Capture Workflow End node

-You can store input data with your captured workflow.
-These data will be used by default when running the captured workflow unless you provide a different input.
-Storing input data will add data to the Container Input (Table) node in the captured workflow.
+You can store input data with your captured workflow segment.
+These data will be used by default when running the captured workflow segment unless you provide a different input.
+Storing input data will add data to the Container Input (Table) node in the captured workflow segment.
 In this way data are saved with the workflow when writing it out or deploying it to KNIME Server and are available when executing the workflow locally or on KNIME Server.

 To store input tables, right-click the Capture Workflow End node and choose Configure… from the context menu.
 In the node configuration dialog that opens, shown in Figure 4, check Store input tables option.
 Here you can also choose the maximum number of rows to store with the captured workflow.